-Email alerts allow AI and motion events to be emailed to your email address once an event is triggered.
 Email Setup will be dependent on your specific email provider.
 In this example, we will be using Gmail.
-You will need to access your camera through the web user interface.
-For more information on how to access your camera on a computer through the web UI, click here.
+You will need to access your camera through the Web User Interface.
+For more information on how to access your camera on a computer through the web UI, click here

 Note: You can also set up email alerts using the Amcrest View Pro app on your mobile device.
 For more information on how to set up email alerts in Amcrest View Pro, click here.

-Once logged into the web UI, navigate to the Setup button in the upper right, and then select "Network" from the newly shown list of options to the left.
-Click on SMTP (Email) located in the Network menu.
+Once logged into the web UI, navigate to the Setup button in the upper right and then selected "Network" from the newly shown list of options to the left.

 Select your email provider from the list provided.
 This will automatically generate the SMTP server address, authentication, and Port number for your email server.

 Username: *This should be your Gmail email address

 Password: *This should be your Gmail generated app password. **Please refer to Allow Less Secure Apps (Updated) section for more details.

 Sender: *This should be your Gmail email address as shown above